 Aside from all of the physical symptoms that rosacea can cause, many people also feel mentally and emotionally challenged by this skin condition.
 A high percentage of rosacea sufferers report feeling less confident due to their appearance.
 Ongoing facial blotchiness, bumps and redness can be really hard to handle emotionally (similarly to suffering from acne), but unfortunately stressing over the condition is only likely to make it worse.

 Similarly to acne breakouts, stress is known to be a common trigger of rosacea that can bring on flare-ups.
-Try your best to control stress in your life for two reasons: first because stress makes autoimmune reactions and inflammation even worse, and secondly because you’re likely already under enough added stress when dealing with a roascea flare-up.
+(17) Try your best to control stress in your life for two reasons: first because stress makes autoimmune reactions and inflammation even worse, and secondly because you’re likely already under enough added stress when dealing with a rosacea flare-up.
 Remember that you can’t always completely avoid symptoms appearing and shouldn’t feel guilty if flare-ups still occur.
-At the same time, you’re also not totally helpless and likely have a lot of control over how severe your symptoms get, so try to focus on feeling empowered instead of embarrassed and find ways to bust stress in your life.
+At the same time, you’re also not totally helpless and likely have a lot of control over how severe your symptoms get, so try to focus on feeling empowered instead of embarrassed and find natural stress relievers in your life.

 Educate yourself about the disorder, learn more about rosacea treatments and be open-minded to trying new approaches in order to help you feel more in control.
 Use stress-reducing techniques like exercise, meditation, healing prayer and journaling to try to soothe yourself as much as possible.
 Keep in mind that despite what some people might assume, rosacea has nothing to do with poor hygiene and is caused by internal factors, so being open and honest about your condition can help you feel better and gain support.